QaysAlnajjad/aws-multi-region-wordpress-dr/README.md

 * All Lambda execution output (including errors, DB setup output, Secrets Manager interactions) is logged
 * Logs assist in debugging database bootstrap, credential provisioning, and RDS post-creation automation

-The database-initialization Lambda function is triggered automatically during the initial deployment process to perform one-time WordPress database bootstrap operations (schema creation and credential initialization).
+The database-initialization Lambda function is invoked synchronously by Terraform during the initial terraform apply, immediately after the RDS instance is created.

 This automation is intentionally designed to run only during initial provisioning.
 Future schema changes or migrations are expected to be handled via application-level processes or CI/CD pipelines.

 ---

-# 🔐 **Security Best Practices Used**
+# **Security Best Practices Used**

 * TLS 1.2+ enforced
 * HTTPS for admin + frontend